 That was 4 years ago and it’s still going strong.
-Environmentalists report plastic can take 500 years to break down, so your wooden liner will go the distance.
+Environmentalists report plastic can take up to 450 years to break down, so your wooden liner will go the distance.

-Don’t be afraid to have a go, it does not need to look perfect!
+Don’t be afraid to have a go, your planter does not need to look perfect!